Practicing the way

 — Dallas Willard

 Our bodies are inextricably interwoven with our spirits and are the primary way we interact with other people, with God’s creation, and with God himself.
 How we “feel” or the state we are in acutely affects our level of ability and interest each of these interactions.
-It can be stated accurately then to say that what we eat and what we do largely affects not only our daily lives and relationships, but also our spiritual lives and relationships.
-This intersection of physical and spiritual is where my gifts and my work is focused and where I am able to add value at a very personal level.
+What we eat and what we do largely affects not only our daily lives and relationships, but also our spiritual lives and relationships.
+This intersection of physical and spiritual is where my gifts and my work are focused and where I am able to add value at a very personal level.
 The underlying layer of each person’s habits and practices in each area of wellness largely determines not only a person’s obvious current and future physical health but also their spiritual health.
 If you doubt this to be true, reflect on a few examples related to our ability to bear the fruit of the spirit.
 Are you more likely to be loving and patient when you are well fed and well rested or when you are hungry and tired?
 Are you able to think clearer and positively interact with people when you are pain free and have abundant energy, or when you are sick and hurting?
 Do you think you love God and love others better when you are unplugged and fully present with them or when you are deep into your addiction to social media, phone or TV?
 The details matter.
-Put simply, you are capable of being a better Christian, better friend, and a better human being when you eat healthy whole foods, get some natural movement/exercise, sleep well, manage stress well, think often and deeply, connect with nature, connect with purpose, love God and love others.
+Put simply, you are capable of being a better Christian, better friend, and a better human being when you eat healthy whole foods, practice natural movement/exercise, sleep well, manage stress well, think often and deeply, connect with nature, connect with purpose, love God and love others.

 the details matter